 Possible womxn 5/12 Jenn – labeled too big her whole life

-Not only did this womxn do the impossible in her mind, which was show up and DO boudoir photos, but this incredible human showed up after needing to take weeks off of work from bronchitis and a high fever.
+Not only did this womxn do the impossible in her mind, which was show up and DO boudoir photos, but this incredible human showed up after needing to take weeks off of work from having bronchitis and a high fever.
 SHE IS A DAMN CHAMPION.
 I myself, who is recently dipping into getting her own boudoir done for herself, would be so terrified and nervous to show up to a shoot that I have never done before completely sick.
 I have so much respect for Jenn for stepping highly out of her comfort zone while not feeling 100% healthy in her own body from her massive sick spell.
-Moment for a round of applause…

 “I was nervous at first for sure.
 But you were so sweet and enthusiastic and energetic so that was really calm and assuring.
 As the afternoon progressed, I felt more relaxed and comfortable and actually had fun!” -Jenn